dnarna909/PDCD1LG2-aging-single-cell-analysis/README.md

 ## Project goals

-1. Evaluate whether PDCD1LG2 expression changes with age across all cells.
+1. Evaluate whether PDCD1LG2, MMP2, MMP9, CDKN1A, CDKN2A, IFNG, and TNF expression changes with age across all cells.
-2. Evaluate whether PDCD1LG2 expression changes with age within individual cell types.
+2. Evaluate whether PDCD1LG2, MMP2, MMP9, CDKN1A, CDKN2A, IFNG, and TNF expression changes with age within individual cell types.
-3. Compare expression of selected genes, including MMP2, MMP9, CDKN1A, CDKN2A, IFNG, and TNF, between PDCD1LG2-positive and PDCD1LG2-negative cells.

 ## Input data